 Great care has been taken in creating your jewellery.
-To protect it and keep it looking as good as you, we advise the following:
+To protect it and keep it looking as good as you, please follow the advice below:

 - Don’t shower, soak or submerge your jewellery.
-Chlorinated water is very damaging as it causes reactions with the metals.
+Chlorinated water and bleach is very damaging as it causes reactions with the metals.

 - Remove your jewellery when sleeping, cooking, cleaning or while doing any manual labour to prevent physical damage or exposure to household/ other chemicals.
-Rinse off any chemicals that may come into contact.
+Rinse off any chemicals that may come into contact with your jewellery.

 - Store your jewellery items ideally individually to stop them being scratched or tangled.